zeshenbao/Diffusion-Model-Project/README.md

 # Diffusion Model Project

-A production-minded refactor of a Denoising Diffusion Probabilistic Model (DDPM) with a U-Net backbone and attention.
-The codebase is packaged for reuse, tested, and CI-ready.
+Denoising Diffusion Probabilistic Model (DDPM) with a U-Net backbone and attention.

 ## Highlights